 - Unsweetened can be used for savory dishes

-Coconut milk has been around a lot longer than other types of substitutes.
-Commonly used in Indian food, it’s very creamy and adds a lot of flavor.
-You can find coconut milk also used in Thai curries.
+Commonly used in Indian and Thai food, coconut milk very creamy and delicious.
 When choosing coconut milk as an alternative, remember that your dish is going to absorb a lot of that coconut flavor.
+The canned version works well in soup, stew, curry, sauce, and pudding.

 Given how many people are lactose intolerant and given the side effects, it’s no wonder foodservice managers are on the lookout for dairy-free beverages and ingredients.
 If a customer has a dairy and nut allergy, restaurant owners can use oat or hemp.
 To have versatility means to have more customers.

-There are blends specifically created for coffee shops that are specially formulated to froth more consistency and react less to acid in coffee.
-If you’ve ever had soy milk curdle in coffee, it’s because of the acid in the coffee reacting with the binding agent they use to keep the soy from separating out.
+If you’ve ever had soy milk curdle in coffee, it’s because of the acid in the coffee reacting with the binding agent used to keep the soy from separating out.
 When cooking with dairy alternatives, it’s important to replicate the number of proteins and fat that milk has so you can create the same consistency.

 For Animals and the Environment

-Much like the Impossible Burger, those that are adding dairy substitutes are doing it for ethical reasons.
-The dairy industry has left lasting effects on the environment.
-According to the World Wildlife Foundation “Dairy cows and their manure produce greenhouse gas emissions which contribute to climate change and poor handling of manure and fertilizers can degrade local water resources”.
-Plant-based alternatives are significantly better for the environment.
+Much like the Impossible Burger, people and businesses who purchase dairy substitutes may be doing it for ethical reasons including the effect dairy farming has on the environment.
+According to the World Wildlife Foundation, “Dairy cows and their manure produce greenhouse gas emissions which contribute to climate change and poor handling of manure and fertilizers can degrade local water resources”.
+Plant-based alternatives may prove to be significantly better for the environment.

-Dairy alternatives are starting to take off for various reasons.
-Milk substitutes originally found only in stores offering natural products and ingredients, can now be found in local grocery stores across the world.
+Non-dairy milk alternatives originally found only in traditional “health food” stores can now be found in local grocery stores across the country.
 With so many benefits to including dairy alternatives on your menu, it’s the perfect time for restaurateurs to start expanding their food and beverage offerings.